Why Was My Social Security Disability Claim Denied?

 5. The adjudicator thinks that drugs or alcohol cause your disability.

 If the SSA adjudicator thinks that your medical condition is primarily caused by drug or alcohol use, they will generally deny your claim.
-Under federal law, benefits can’t be awarded if substance use is a contributing factor material to your disability.
+Under federal regulations, benefits can’t be awarded if substance use is a contributing factor material to your disability.

 Of course, many people have legitimate mental or physical impairments independent of substance use.
 SSA adjudicators sometimes misunderstand that distinction.